0pankajkumar/blog2/content/posts/industrial-life-begins.md

 	uri = "https://www.blogger.com/profile/12649611385928687519"
 +++

-<p dir="ltr">Its a long way down the line.
+ Its a long way down the line.
 I have reached the interiors of company.
 Corporate induction ( honeymoon period) has ended.
 It feels like going back there.
-The girl in the bush is also not responding well. </p>
+The girl in the bush is also not responding well.